silverstripe/silverstripe-raygun/README.md

 - $_SERVER
 - $_GET (included in URL also)

-By default we filter out some sensitive SilverStripe details which appear in the $_SERVER variable.
+By default we filter out some sensitive Silverstripe details which appear in the $_SERVER variable.
 These include:

 - SS_DATABASE_USERNAME
 - SS_DEFAULT_ADMIN_USERNAME